 Bick's works are executed from a combination of oil paint, marker pen, wax, acrylic paint and Perspex.
 The works play with elements of flat colour, depth and surface, revealing the process of painting as a series of strategies or components within the visual puzzle of the whole.
 Bick's paintings call into question false opposites, and contrast hard geometric or blunt graphic forms with uncertain or dashed-out strokes or patches of scrubbed brushwork.
 Within the abstract geometry of his works, he combines matte and glossy surfaces, different textures, colour and 'non-colour'.
 His work has been described as 'gently disruptive and purposefully chaotic'.

-Bick was a research fellow at the Henry Moore Institute (Leeds, UK, 2007), was the recipient of the Premio Internazionale Fiar (1992), and was selected for the NatWest Art Prize (1999), the Jerwood Painting Prize (1998) and the Henry Moore Institute Research Fellowship (2007).
-Recently he has been developing projects based on research in British Construction and Systems Art from the 1950s to 1970s initiated as a result of a Henry Moore Institute Fellowship in 2007/08.
+Bick was a research fellow at the Henry Moore Institute (Leeds, UK, 2007), was the recipient of the Premio Internazionale Fiar (1992), and shortlisted for the NatWest Art Prize (1999) and the Jerwood Painting Prize (1998).

-Selected exhibitions include Von Bartha Garage (Switzerland), Bluecoat Liverpool (UK), Museum Haus Konstruktiv (Zurich), Galerie Louise de Haan (Holland) and Pizzuti Collection (US).
-Bick's work can be found in numerous collections including the British Library (UK), the British Museum (UK), Victoria & Albert Museum (UK), New York Public Library (US), Yale Center for British Art (US), Goldman Sachs, UBS and Simmons & Simmons.
-Bick has curated several shows including: Construction & its Shadow, Leeds City Art Gallery (2011); The Kingston Turnpike, the Stanley Picker Gallery (2006); Sight Mapping, Sala Rekalde, Bilbao (2003) travelled to GoMA (Glasgow) and Konsthallen Bohuslans Museum (Sweden).
+Selected exhibitions include Von Bartha (Basel, Switzerland), Bluecoat Liverpool (UK), Museum Haus Konstruktiv (Zurich, Switzerland) Stiftung Konzeptuelle Kunst, (Soest, Germany), Kunstalle Palazzo (Liestal, Switzerland), Wilhelmshaven Kunsthalle (Germany), Niederrheinischer Kunstverein (Wesel, Germany) and Pizzuti Collection (US).
+Bick’s work can be found in numerous collections including the British Library (UK), British Museum (UK), Victoria & Albert Museum (UK), New York Public Library (US), Yale Center for British Art (US), Goldman Sachs, UBS, Simmons & Simmons, Roche Art Collection, Basel, and Museum Haus Konstruktiv (Zurich, Switzerland).
+Bick has curated several shows including: Conversations around Marlow Moss, & Model, Leeds (UK), The Conversation: Anthony Hill, Peter Lowe, Jeffrey Steele, Gillian Wise, Galerie Von Bartha Collection (Basel, Switzerland) Construction and its Shadow, Leeds City Art Gallery (UK); The Kingston Turnpike, the Stanley Picker Gallery (UK); Sight Mapping, Sala Rekalde, Bilbao (Spain) travelled to GoMA (Glasgow, UK) and Konsthallen Bohuslans Museum (Sweden).